Setting up origin pools

 Distribution of traffic within a pool

-By default, all traffic is distributed evenly among the origins in the pool using round-robin protocol.
+By default, traffic is distributed evenly among the origins in the pool using a round-robin algorithm.
 This is also true for non-proxied global load balancers.

 The origins can be configured with weights, and for proxied global load balancers, the weights determine how much traffic each origin server receives relative to other origins in the pool.
-Weights are configured as numbers between 0 and 1, and specify what fraction of traffic goes to the origin.
+Weights are configured as decimal values between 0 and 1, and specify what fraction of traffic goes to the origin.

 For each origin: